sighingnow/jekyll-gitbook/_pages/Provisioning.md

 	<iframe src="https://app.vidcast.io/share/embed/07e770f8-19c2-4f65-91d2-f0809bfcb243" width="100%" height="100%" title="Creating Webex Contact Center Trial Remotely" frameborder="0" loading="lazy" allowfullscreen style="position:absolute; top:0; left: 0"></iframe>
 </div>

-# Lab 0.
-Part 3: Provisioning with Creating a New Customer Organization
+# Provisioning with Creating a New Customer Organization
 This video demonstrates how to create a new Customer organization by using Provisioning email generated in Web Order.
 >Note: Demonstration was done on Cisco internal lab environment and some options will not be visible in your production environment.
 {: .block-tip }